kurtiz/colab-repo/setup git and github.md

  this will output all the config variables that have been set

-- Since Github no longer supports password authentication over git, we will have to setup ssh key work serve as the means of aunthentication.
+- Since Github no longer supports password authentication over git, we will have to setup ssh key which serves as the means of authentication.
 - Login into your github account in the browser and navigate to the settings page.
 - On the settings page, select SSH and GPG keys
-- click on new SSH key
+- Click on new SSH key
-- Github will provide you with a form with three input fields the first one is a "Title"(This is pretty much the name or tag you would use to identify the machine which will use this key.
+- Github will provide you with a form with three input fields.
+ The first one is a "Title"(This is pretty much the name or tag you would use to identify the machine which will use this key.
 It helps with managing the keys, especially if they're many), the second one is "key type" (it used to determine